We'll walk you through how to apply to study with us and the documents you'll need to send us.

 Academic and English language requirements vary by course and level of study.
 See the country-specific page for your country or browse our courses to find out the general and specific entry requirements for your country.
 You can find the English language requirements specific your level of study through the application pages in the menu above.

-If you're applying from outside the European Economic Area and require a visa to study in the UK for longer than six months, you'll need to apply under Tier 4 of the UK immigration system.
+If you require a visa to study in the UK for longer than six months, you'll need to apply for the relevant immigration permission under the UK immigration system.
 Find out more about immigration and applying for a visa.

 If you’re an international student, but do not meet the English language or academic requirements for direct admission to this degree, you could prepare and gain entry through a pathway course.
 Find out more about opportunities available to you at the University of Essex International College.

-The government has confirmed that EU students starting in 2020 who are eligible for a loan will still receive it for the duration of their course.
+The government has confirmed that EU students starting in the academic year 2020-21 who are eligible for a loan will still receive it for the duration of their course.